Opposition: The Expansion of Gambling

 Rep. Rick Jasperse introduced HB 1378, a bill that allows churches the full authority in determining the use of weapons.
 Churches under this provision would be treated as private property, so they can determine what their own use of weapons policies.
 This legislation coincides with the 2021 GBC Resolution on Church Safety and Security: https://gabaptist.egnyte.com/dl/pIO6wJbmxO.

-Status: The bill received hearings and passed the Public Safety and Homeland Security Committee and was sent to the Rules Committee as a potential bill to go to the House floor for a vote.
-It did not make it to the floor for a vote before crossover day.
+Status: The bill received hearings and passed the Public Safety and Homeland Security Committee and is now in the Rules Committee as a potential bill to go to the House floor for a vote.

 Opposition: Adding SOGI’s to Workplace Laws